wpq2014/AndroidTagGroup/README.md

 The TagGroup is a special layout with a set of tags.
 You can use it to tag people, books or anything you want.

-This repo contains some new features and bug fixes(Especially the issue where the "Enter key" on Google keyboard does not submit new tags)

 # Demo